Powerful nuclear outflows and circumgalactic medium shocks driven by the most luminous known obscured quasar in the Universe: Introduction

 \section{Introduction}

 Understanding how gas flows into galaxies and how it is regulated by feedback from accreting black holes and star formation is critical to understanding the growth of galaxies \citep{tuml11,kere05, keres09, vandeVoort11,Angles-Alcazar17,Angles-Alcazar21,Hopkins24}.
 The gas surrounding galaxies, or circumgalactic medium, encodes detailed information about these processes.
 It is extremely diffuse and historically has been studied in absorption along single sight lines to bright background sources \citep{zhu13, Prochaska14}.
 Two-dimensional studies have been typically restricted to rest-frame UV emission lines, particularly hydrogen \ly\ fluorescence, around luminous accreting supermassive black holes, i.e., quasars.
-Understanding the dynamics and ionizing source using the \ly\ line alone is challenging \citep{cant05,bori16,Cai19,Arrigoni-Battaia19,OSullivan20,Travascio20,vayner23a}. \\
+Understanding the dynamics and ionizing source using the \ly\ line alone is challenging \citep{cant05,bori16,Cai19,Arrigoni-Battaia19,OSullivan20,Travascio20,Vayner23a,Sabhlok24}.
+The gas in the CGM is multi-phase with a range of temperatures and densities \citep{Zhu13b,Prochaska11b,Anderson16,Emonts18}, hosting a large fraction of baryonic matter \citep{Behroozi10,korm13}, with a significant amount of metals residing in the CGM \citep{tuml11,Tumlinson17,Rudie19}.
+Understanding the origin of gas turbulence and heating in the CGM \citep{tuml11,Rudie19,Rupke19} is critical to understanding how gas is supplied into the CGM and the subsequent feeding of the gas reservoir into galaxies for future star formation \citep{Angles-Alcazar17}.\\